-Pesticides applied at high doses have an adverse effect on non-target creatures, soil, and water, and hence contribute to environmental contamination.
-Hormesis-based tactics reduce pollution of the environment by using less amounts of pesticides.
+Pesticides applied at high doses harm non-target creatures, soil, and water, and hence contribute to environmental contamination.
+Hormesis-based tactics reduce pollution of the environment by using lower amounts of pesticides.
 Reducing pesticide dosages has been shown by Anderson and Lydy (2002) to lessen environmental toxicity, which is good for ecosystems and biodiversity.